-This is the first in a two-part itelligence blog series detailing how new predictive analytics solutions provide chemical companies with the ability to achieve top business objectives.
+This is the first in a two-part itelligence blog series detailing how new predictive analytics solutions provide companies in the chemical industry with the ability to achieve top business objectives.

 We live in exciting technological times!
 Many industries have witnessed great new capabilities in ERP systems over the past couple of years.
 Information can be gathered in refined technical structures allowing for better data storage, easier access to information, and optimized ways in which to consume and analyze it.
 What’s more is that the timing and arrival for these technological innovations could not have been better for the chemical industry.

 The chemical industry has historically been challenged with dealing with rising commodities prices (particularly the cost of oil), which places significant downward pressures on margins.
 In some of the micro-verticals within chemicals, upwards of 50% of the total cost of products can be attributed to these commodities costs.
 The impact of these costs can best be exemplified through the considerable fluctuation of oil over the past 10 years.
 As oil prices rocketed upward in 2008 to heights well over $120 per barrel, chemical companies had to react to the commodities increase through increasing their sales price and addressing opportunities for efficiency in their operations (to further reduce cost).
 The challenge in 2008 is that the technology available did not allow for the detailed analysis of data points to really pinpoint what changes to make within the organization.
 Granted, the obvious responses of increasing prices and improving efficiencies were there, yet it was traditionally very difficult to obtain the information on what specifics to really refine.
 In a certain sense, you could say that we weren’t as ‘intelligent’ as we are today back then.
 The data points were there, the ability of detailed analysis was not.